Isla Dawn: NXT UK (2018–2022)

 On 1 April episode of NXT UK, Dawn attacked the returning Emilia McKenzie, turning Dawn heel in the process.
-The following week, she teamed with NXT UK Women's Champion Ray and faced Satomura and McKenzie at NXT UK: Prelude, but they were defeated.
+The following week, she teamed with NXT UK Women's Champion Kay Lee Ray and faced Satomura and McKenzie at NXT UK: Prelude, but they were defeated.
 On 15 April episode of NXT UK, Dawn defeated McKenzie.
 On 13 May episode of NXT UK, Dawn competed in a gauntlet match to determine the number one contender for the NXT UK Women's Championship, which was won by Satomura.
 The following months saw Dawn take items from various wrestlers in the women's division for a ritual.

 On 24 February 2022 episode of NXT UK, Dawn interrupted NXT UK Women's Champion Meiko Satomura's celebration and wanted a shot at her title, then she attacked Satomura and stole her flowers.
 She received her title match on 24 March episode of NXT UK, but she lost.
 After the match, Dawn stole the title belt.
 On 14 April episode of NXT UK, Dawn returned the belt to Satomura but demanded another match under her own 'chaotic' rules, then she spat black mist into Satomura's face.
 On 5 May episode of NXT UK, Dawn got her rematch against Satomura in a World of Darkness match, but failed to win the title again.
 On 23 June episode of NXT UK, Dawn returned and defeated Myla Grace.
 On 21 July episode of NXT UK, Dawn defeated NXT 2.0's Fallon Henley.
 On 4 August episode of NXT UK, Dawn fought Blair Davenport to determine the number one contender for the NXT UK Women's Championship, ending in a no contest.
 On the final episode of NXT UK, Dawn competed in a four-way elimination match to determine the number one contender to the NXT UK Women's Championship, which was won by Davenport.